SSWConsulting/SSW.Rules.Content/rules/share-your-developer-secrets-securely/rule.md

 ---
+type: rule
+title: Do you share your developer secrets securely?
 seoDescription: Do you share your developer secrets securely?
 Learn how to store and share sensitive information safely, avoiding common pitfalls and implementing best practices for secure development environments.
-type: rule
-archivedreason:
-title: Do you share your developer secrets securely?
-guid: 6165deaa-a3b0-40b1-8659-482a34faf7c4
 uri: share-your-developer-secrets-securely
-created: 2023-08-14T00:00:00.0000000Z
 authors:
   - title: Gordon Beeming
     url: https://ssw.com.au/people/gordon-beeming